-As mentioned above, if the growth rate of low-income states and high-income states tend to converge over a period of time, then it is said to have convergence.
+As mentioned above, if the growth rate of low income states and high income states tend to converge over a period of time, then it is said to have convergence.
 If the level of income converges without any control factors, then there is unconditional convergence.
-One of the earliest attempts to analyse the economic convergence empirically was by Barro (1991) and Barro and Sala-i-Martin (1992).
-Analysing the data for 98 countries for the period 1960-1985, Barro (1991) found no relationship between per capita growth and initial level of per capita GDP implying there was absence of unconditional convergence.
+One of the earliest attempts to analyse the economic convergence empirically was by Barro (1991) and Barro & Sala-i-Martin (1992).
+Analyzing the data for 98 countries for the period 1960-85, Barro (1991) found no relationship between per capita growth and initial level of per capita GDP implying there was absence of unconditional convergence.
 Rodrik (2013) showed that unconditional convergence does exist but it exists only in modern parts of the economy rather than economy as a whole.
 He found the occurrence of convergence of labour productivity in manufacturing activities irrespective of spatial location and country level influences.
-In contrast to findings of Rodrik (2013), Barro (2016) observed the absence
+In contrast to findings of Rodrik (2013), Barro (2016) observed absence of unconditional convergence.
+Challenging the findings of

-&lt;sup>3 However, a strong negative correlation was found between the two when it was controlled for initial level of human capital (proxied by school enrollment rates at secondary and primary levels).
+&lt;sup>5 However, a strong negative correlation was found between the two when it was controlled for initial level of human capital (proxied by school enrollment rates at secondary and primary levels).
 Furthermore, he found inverse relationship between growth and share of government in consumption and positive relationship between growth and political stability.